ofux/Digger-Documentation/README.md

 ## Getting Started

-Digger is very easy to setup, but it requires you to install 3 packages.
+Digger is very easy to setup.
+Downloading and importing it from the Asset Store should be enough.

+However, if you get some errors or have some troubles, you will have to do the following:

 **First, make sure your project uses *.NET 4.x* as [shown here](https://docs.unity3d.com/2019.1/Documentation/Manual/ScriptingRuntimeUpgrade.html).**